 - 20 percent or more of my take-home pay goes for debt payments: It is highly likely that if you checked some of the above mentioned signals, you’re in a debt trap that’s increasing with time.
 You just can’t see it yet.

 - I’m afraid to calculate my net worth: You are in two minds when it comes to calculating your assets.
-Perhaps, you’re more busy in settling credits.
+Perhaps, you’re busier in settling credits.

 - If I lost my job, I’d be out of money in less than two weeks: You’re not prepared for sudden changes.
 Your lack of emergency funds can make you anxious when there’s a setback.